Rupthya/windows-10/readme.md

 # Windows 10
+Installation and configuration instructions for Windows 10 Creators Update (Version 1703).

+## Installation
-Download the latest [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) version and create a USB stick.
+Download the latest [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) image and create a USB stick.

 Create the file `\sources\ei.cfg` on the USB stick.